youtube/cobalt/cobalt/doc/device_authentication.md

 # Device Authentication

-Starting in Cobalt 20, initial URL requests will now have query parameters appended to them signed by the platform's secret key, provided to them during the certification process.
+Starting in Cobalt 20, initial URL requests will now have query parameters appended to them signed by the platform's secret key.
+The key is provided during the certification process.
 The key must be stored in secure storage on the device.